Home

 - Post event reviews/articles

-Utilizing the benefits of football and exercise and using football as sport for development and as an educational platform to deliver health messages centered around preventable blindness positively impacting eye health and overall wellness of children, Gary, Carine and their volunteer support staff of world renowned coaches along with our partner, a globally renowned leading eye surgeon, to conduct 3 days of free soccer clinics for 100 players in Laos, providing coach education, dispersing new/used soccer equipment, signed 'Amanda The Panda' book and providing eye health awareness education centered around preventable blindness and educating players and families of the health and educational benefit of outdoor play.
-For many years with the approval of Myanmar Ministry of Health & Laos govt our optometrists and nurses have operated free mobile hospitals in order to improve patients vision and detect cases of preventable blindness:
+Utilizing the benefits of football and exercise and using football as sport for development and as an educational platform to deliver health messages centered around preventable blindness positively impacting eye health and overall wellness of children, Gary, Carine and their volunteer support staff of world renowned coaches along with our partner, a globally renowned leading eye surgeon, to conduct 4 days of free soccer clinics for 100 players, providing coach education, dispersing new/used soccer equipment, signed 'Amanda The Panda' book and providing eye health awareness education centered around preventable blindness and educating players and families of the health and educational benefit of outdoor play.
+For many years with the approval of Myanmar Ministry of Health & Laos government our optometrist and nurse associates have operated free mobile hospitals in order to improve patients vision and detect cases of preventable blindness:

 -3,000 Patient Consultations